imauryarahul/imauryarahul/README.md

 # Hi there, I'm Rahul Maurya 👋

-## AI x Product Growth | Answer Engine Optimization
+## AI x Product Growth | Generative Engine Optimization (GEO)

-> *"I operate at the intersection of product, tech, and growth - basically, where great ideas meet reality, and reality fights back.
-My job?
-To make sure reality loses."*
+> *"I operate at the intersection of product, tech, AI and growth - basically, where AI meets tech to solve growth."*

 ### 🔬 What I'm Currently Researching

 **Understanding LLM Behavior & Response Generation**
 - Deep diving into how Large Language Models process queries and generate responses
 - Analyzing the internal mechanisms that drive AI decision-making
-- Experimenting with prompt engineering techniques to optimize AI outputs
+- Experimenting with different content types, formats and platforms to uncover growth levers

 **AI Search Visibility & SEO in the AI Era**
-- Researching how AI disruption is reshaping search landscapes
+- Researching how AI is reshaping search landscapes
 - Developing strategies for **Generative Engine Optimization (GEO)**
 - Building frameworks for visibility in AI-powered search results
 - Exploring how traditional SEO evolves in an LLM-dominated world